pvelayudhan/ggeval/README.md

 Good job, **Phi-4 Mini**, for being tied for 1st among the open models with Qwen3.5 but for being quicker about it.
 Honourable mentions: Command A+ 05-2026, for not getting shown up by a bunch of <= 4B models, and Qwen2.5 1.5B, for doing things the "Max Power" way.

-I won't go through the process of exploring every single mistake.
-All the models did well but none were perfect, which I consider decent evidence of the evaluation pipeline's success.
+All models did well but none were perfect, which I consider decent evidence of the evaluation pipeline's success.
-I will mention that the hardest prompt was "flipper-length_body-mass_scatter_stat_manual_centroid":
+The hardest prompt was "flipper-length_body-mass_scatter_stat_manual_centroid":

 > "prompt": "The palmerpenguins dataframe can be made available in R by calling `library(palmerpenguins)`.
 The dataframe is named `penguins`.
 It has the following factor columns: species, island, sex.
 It has the following numeric columns: bill_length_mm, bill_depth_mm, flipper_length_mm, body_mass_g, year.
 The palmerpenguins and ggplot2 libraries have been loaded for you.
 Construct a scatter plot with flipper_length_mm on the x-axis and body_mass_g on the y-axis, with points coloured by species and alpha = 0.4.
 Add a stat_manual() layer that plots the per-species centroid as a large filled point (size = 6, shape = 21) using fun = function(data) data.frame(x = mean(data$x, na.rm = TRUE), y = mean(data$y, na.rm = TRUE)) and geom = \"point\", also coloured by species.
 Do not store the plot in a variable.
 Respond with code only; no explanation.
 Do not re-iterate your objective or state anything about your reasoning process.",